Pneumatic and electric powered nail guns make it possible for you to do carpentry work faster and do carpentry work with less strain on you.

 When you are nailing trim into position it helps if you cut a small block of wood that you can use to hold pressure on the edge of the baseboard so that it lies flat against the flooring and does not rise up or buckle.
 The longer 2” nails can help hold the baseboard more firmly so it cannot warp or rise.
 The thicker 16 gauge nail will grab more “meat” when it is nailed into the board and this will allow the baseboard to be more secure in its position.

 16 gauge nails are thicker and the thicker nail often holds a board more tightly in place.
 The 18 gauge nail is thinner and is less likely to cause the trim board to break or be damaged when it is nailed into the board.

-The experts agree that when it comes to nailing up baseboards the 16 gauge and the 18 gauge nail guns can both do an effective job of holding the trim boards in proper position.
+The experts agree that when it comes to nailing up baseboards the 16 gauge and the 18 gauge nail guns can both do an effective job of holding the trim boards in the proper position.

-If the board you are using is not perfectly straight then the 16 gauge nail will be able to hold it tighter and not allow the warped portion of the board to effect the outcome of your trim.
+If the board you are using is not perfectly straight then the 16 gauge nail will be able to hold it tighter and not allow the warped portion of the board to affect the outcome of your trim.